hongchaozhang/hongchaozhang.github.io/source/_posts/2015-07-09-Basic-Git-Commands.md

 ## <a name="check_status"></a>Check Current Status

-### origin
+### Origin
-Use 'git config --get remote.origin.url' to get current origin address.
+Use `git config --get remote.origin.url` to get current origin address.

+### Branch Info
+Use `git branch -vv` to get all your local branchs' tracking branch.
+You can also use `git show remote origin` to get the tracking info, but with a lot of trivial info.

 ## <a name="branch_operation"></a>Branch Operation

-To checkout a new branch from remote repo: When you want to change to a branch that is not in your local side, use `git branch -a` to list all the branches, and find the one you want to checkout in the remote.
-Then run `git checkout --track origin/<branch_name>`, and you will get the branch.
-Use `git branch` to check it.
+To checkout a new branch from remote repo: When you want to change to a branch that is not in your local side,

+* use `git branch -a` to list all the branches, and find the one you want to checkout in the remote.
+* If the branch you are looking for is not there, or you want to make sure that the branch is up-to-date, run `git pull` first before you do checkout.
+* Then run `git checkout  origin/<branch_name>`, and you will get the branch, and change to the branch.

+## <a name="git_commit_amend"></a>Use `git commit --amend`

+The `git commit --amend` command is a convenient way to fix up the most recent commit. **It lets you combine staged changes with the previous commit instead of committing it as an entirely new snapshot.** It can also be used to simply edit the previous commit message without changing its snapshot.

+But, amending doesn’t just alter the most recent commit—it replaces it entirely.
+To Git, it will look like a brand new commit.
+It’s important to keep this in mind when working with public repositories.

+`git commit --amend` will open your editor, allowing you to change the commit message of the most recent commit.
+Additionally, you can set the commit message directly in the command line with: `git commit --amend -m "New commit message"`.

 ## <a name="check_commit_history"></a>Check commit history